Learn From My Research & Experience On How To Sell On Amazon

 My baby Max is on my side voting for mommy too^^

-Other Good Advice When Private Labeling Products to Sell on Amazon
+Good Advice When Private Labeling Products To Sell On Amazon

 These come with too many regulations and safety risks.
 You can risk ending up in some legal hot-waters, so it would be wise to avoid this product category.

-Furthermore, start with one product only and focus on building that brand.
-When your first product is selling well you can start looking for more products to private label.
-It is not recommended to sell more than 5 products to be able to maintain the account and not get overwhelmed.
+Furthermore, start with one product only and focus on building a brand.
+When your first product is selling well, you can start looking for more products to private label.
+It is not recommended to sell more than five products to be able to maintain the account and not get overwhelmed.

 Like everything else I present on my website, this is not a get-rich-quick solution.
-Like any business start up, it takes time to get going.
-There is a lot to think about and to process before ordering your first product.
+Any business start-up takes time to get momentum.
+There is a lot to think about and process before ordering your first product.

-Our biggest hurdle so far has been trying to reduce the shipping cost and to figure out whether we need to apply for a customs bond, hire a shipping and customs agent, how much the duty will cost us and so forth.
+Our biggest hurdle so far has been trying to reduce the shipping cost and to figure out whether we need to apply for customs bond, if we need to hire a shipping and customs agent, how much the duty will cost us and so forth.

-We ended up choosing air shipping, since our products are light weight.
-Luckily, there is no customs when air shipping and we got a reasonable price after all.
+We ended up choosing air-shipping since our products are lightweight.
+Luckily, there is no customs when air-shipping and we got a reasonable price.

 I am here to help out as good as I can.

-Learn all steps on how to become an online business owner as an affiliate marketer and start making a full-time income on Amazon – just a click away!
+Learn all steps on how to become an online business owner as an affiliate marketer and start making a full-time income on Amazon – Ask me how now!

-Update #1. – Follow My Journey Private Labeling a Product to Sell on Amazon
+Update On My Journey Private Labeling A Product To Sell On Amazon

 I promised to keep you posted on my private labeling journey, so here comes a summary of what has been going on during the last 2 weeks.